Sarah Scaife Foundation Inc

 Required Application Materials:

-- Cover letter signed by the organization's president or authorized representative
+- Cover letter signed by the organisation's president or authorised representative

 - Grant proposal narrative including an executive summary